-20. Some of the interlocutors in Sofia expressed doubts as to whether the suspension of a PG. appointed for a fixed seven-years' term under the Constitution, will be constitutionally permissible.
-The Venice Commission does not see why a fixed-term mandate should prevent a temporary (up to 1,5 years, in case of the most serious crimes) suspension of an official.
-Judges in Bulgaria enjoy tenure until retirement (see Article 129 (2) of the Constitution), but can be suspended under article 230 of the JSA, which is in principle was not contrary to the Constitution.
-15 A temporary suspension, ordered by the same body which decides on the selection and on the definite removal of the official in question, and based on objective and serious grounds, does not seem to run counter the very essence of the mandate of this official, even if this mandate is guaranteed at the constitutional level.
+20. Some of the interlocutors in Sofia expressed doubts as to whether the suspension of a PG, appointed for a fixed seven-years' term under the Constitution, will be constitutionally permissible.
+The Venice Commission does not see why a fixed-term mandate should prevent a temporary suspension of an official.
+Judges in Bulgaria enjoy tenure until retirement (see Article 129 (2) of the Constitution), but can be suspended under Article 230 of the JSA, which is in principle was not contrary to the Constitution.15 A temporary suspension, ordered by the same body which decides on the selection and on the definite removal of the official in question, and based on objective and serious grounds, does not seem to run counter the very essence of the mandate of this official, even if this mandate is guaranteed at the constitutional level.
 This mandate is guaranteed under the premise of its proper exercise.
 The suspensive measure is an instrument saved for exceptional circumstances, i.e. in the face of serious grounds or allegations for acts that transcend the constitutional boundaries of the mandate.
 Additionally, the existence of several deputies to the PG - as explained to the rapporteurs up to five - presupposes both the possibility that the functions could be exercised at least on an interim basis by a Deputy (e.g., during vacations in ordinary circumstances) and that no institutional vacuum will be created out of the temporary absence of the PG.
-That being said, it belongs to the Constitutional Court to decide whether the Constitution of Bulgaria - which,
+That being said, it belongs to the Constitutional Court to decide whether the Constitution of Bulgaria - which, indeed, does not mention explicitly the possibility of

-12 See Article 320 (4) of the JSA and Article 129 (2) and (3) of the Constitution
+12 See Article 320 § 4 and § 6 of the JSA, Article 33 § 3 of the JSA and Article 129 § 2 and § 3 of the Constitution.
 13 Under Article 230 if the JSA, she/he is the only one who has the power to propose suspension.
 Under Article 69 of the CPC, it is theoretically possible to suspend any office holder, if the alleged offence is related to his or her official duties and there is a risk for compromising the investigation.
 However, for Article 69 CPC to enter into play an investigation has to be initiated and charges have to be brought by a subordinate prosecutor against the PG, which is highly unlikely.